 That would be Dr. Teddy Altman.
 Teddy leaves at the end of season 8 and is replaced by someone else, though Cristina's doing a lot of the work.

 Seriously, how many tragedies can happen to one person in a space of six years?
-Pretty much everybody has it hard, but Meredith and Izzy are the worst offenders here.
+Pretty much everybody has it hard, but Meredith and Izzie are the worst offenders here.
 It's definitely not realistic and it's not moving nor dramatic anymore.
 Now it's just like "Gee, I wonder what kind of terrible event will happen to Meredith today"?
-Even her friggin dog have died!
+Even her friggin' dog has died!

 Not speaking as to the improbability of major catastrophes happening to one hospital, personal tragedies can stack up.
 To recap my year: dead dog, father diagnosed with cancer, miscarriage, father died, other dog got cancer, another miscarriage, best friend died.
 So, y'know, shit happens.